xyanjun02/tp/docs/DeveloperGuide.md

 #### Responsibilities:
 - Acts as the main entry point for user interactions.
-- Directs requests to the appropriate components (Parser, Storage, UI, and InternshipList).
+- Directs requests to the appropriate components (Parser, Storage, and InternshipList).
 - Ensures smooth execution of user commands.

 ### 2. Core (InternshipList & Internship)